 Buying a day planner can be expensive.
 But instead of buying, you can make your own with these cool DIY planner ideas.
 It’s so easy to make a custom one yourself.

-If you Google do it yourself planners there are a staggering 206 million search results.
+If you Google do it yourself planners there are well over 100 million search results.

 Wait a second.
 Isn’t this the 21-st century.
-Aren’t people planning their lives and booking appointments with their smart phone?
+Aren’t people planning their lives and booking appointments with their smart phone or Google calendar?

-Are there really that many people still keeping a calendar old-school style?
+Are there really that many people still keeping a monthly calendar old-school style?

 It appears so.